Southland Tales: Theatrical release

 Following its May 21, 2006 premiere at the 2006 Cannes Film Festival, where it was poorly received, the final version of the film premiered at Fantastic Fest on September 22, 2007.
-The film was originally scheduled to be released in the United States on November 9, 2007, in partnership with Destination Films and Samuel Goldwyn Films, but in eventually opened in limited release in California on November 14, 2007.
+The film was originally scheduled to be released in the United States on November 9, 2007, in partnership with Destination Films and Samuel Goldwyn Films, but eventually opened in limited release in California on November 14, 2007.
 It opened in Canada, as well as nationwide in the United States, in just 63 theaters, on November 16, 2007.
 The film was released in the UK on December 7, 2007, exclusively to UK cinema chain Cineworld in a limited number of locations.

 Home media

 The Region 1 DVD was released on March 18, 2008, in North America and the Region 2 release was on March 31, 2008, in the United Kingdom.
 The film was released on Region 4 DVD in Australia on April 30, 2008.
 Special features include a 33-minute documentary USIDent TV: Surveiling the Southland and a 10-minute animated short film This Is the Way the World Ends (which was not included on the R2 and R4 editions).
 On March 25, 2009, the R2 DVD was released in France.

-On September 8, 2008, it was announced that it would be one of the five films being released on Blu-ray on November 18, 2008.
+On September 8, 2008, it was announced that it would be one of the five films released on Blu-ray on November 18, 2008.
 The only new special feature announced was an audio commentary by Kelly.
-On October 26, 2020, Arrow Video announced a Remastered version approved by Richard Kelly would released on Blu-ray on January 26, 2021.
+On October 26, 2020, Arrow Video announced a remastered version approved by Richard Kelly released on Blu-ray on January 26, 2021.
 This release includes both the original theatrical cut and the Cannes cut.

 Reception

 Cannes Film Festival

-Along with two other American filmmakers (Sofia Coppola's Marie Antoinette and Richard Linklater's Fast Food Nation), Kelly's follow-up to Donnie Darko was in competition for the coveted Palme d'Or at the 2006 Cannes Film Festival and was screened on May 21 at the Grand Lumiere Theater.
+Along with two other American filmmakers (Sofia Coppola's Marie Antoinette and Richard Linklater's Fast Food Nation), Southland Tales was in competition for the coveted Palme d'Or at the 2006 Cannes Film Festival and was screened on May 21 at the Grand Lumiere Theater.